-The operating agreement requires the Company to establish a lease-up reserve fund of \$27,200, before the first certificate of occupancy is issued for any part of the project, or 60 days prior to construction completion.
-In addition, the NCHFA RPP loan agreement also requires the Company to fund a lease-up reserve fund, in the amount of \$300 per unit The Company shall utilize the lease-up reserve to pay operating expenses to the extent funds are not available from other sources until the later of the stabilization date, as defined in the operating agreement, or receipt of the final disbursement of the permanent loan and repayment of the construction loan.
-Thereafter, the lease-up reserve account shall be closed and any balance remaining shall be transferred to the replacement reserve.
-The lease-up reserve was not funded during the year ended December 31, 2022.
+The operating agreement requires the Company to establish a lease-up reserve fund of \$65,600 upon the payment of the second installment of the investor member's capital contribution.
+The Company shall utilize the lease-up reserve to pay operating expenses to the extent funds are not available from other sources until the later of the stabilization date, as defined in the operating agreement, or receipt of the conversion of all loans to permanent status.
+Upon achievement of 93% qualified occupancy, as defined, any balance remaining in the lease-up reserve account shall be transferred to the replacement reserve.
+The lease-up reserve was not funded as of December 31, 2022.